14 Best PR Tools 2026 (Review & Comparison)

 - Organisations needing broad global reach and reporting depth

 Often positioned as a media intelligence platform, combining monitoring, social listening, and analytics.
-Suitable for organisations tracking reputation and coverage across markets.
+Suitable for organisations tracking brand reputation and audience reach across multiple markets, or integrating PR activity with marketing analytics.
+Teams focused primarily on pitching may still need additional tools alongside it.

 - Media monitoring software